Skip to content

-How much downtime can I expect during a maintenance window for my RDS for SQL Server Single-AZ or Multi-AZ instance?
+How much downtime can I expect for my RDS for SQL Server Single-AZ or Multi-AZ instance scheduled maintenance window?

-I have an upcoming scheduled maintenance window for my Amazon Relational Database Service (Amazon RDS) for Microsoft SQL Server Single-AZ or Multi-AZ instance.
-What downtime should I expect during the maintenance window?
+I have a maintenance window scheduled for my Amazon Relational Database Service (Amazon RDS) for Microsoft SQL Server Single-AZ or Multi-AZ instance.
+I want to know how much downtime I can expect.

 Short description

 Estimated downtime differs for Single-AZ instances and Multi-AZ instances.
-Also, the downtime that you experience might change depending on the type of maintenance being performed.
+The downtime that you experience might change based on the type of maintenance that's performed.

 Resolution